 If the superintendent is the alleged abuser the report shall be submitted to the [insert {}licensed administrator position title] who shall refer the report to the Board chair.

-A written record of the abuse report shall be made by the employee reporting the suspected abuse of a child student and will include: name and position of the person making the report; name of the student; name and position of any witness; description of the nature and extent of the abuse, including any information which could be helpful in establishing cause of abuse and identity of the abuser; description of how the report was made (i.e., phone or other method); name of the agency and individual who took the report; date and time that the report was made; and name of person district administrator who received a copy of the written report.
+A written record of the abuse report shall be made by the employee reporting the suspected abuse of a student and will include: name and position of the person making the report; name of the student; name and position of any witness; description of the nature and extent of the abuse, including any information which could be helpful in establishing cause of abuse and identity of the abuser; description of how the report was made (i.e., phone or other method); name of the agency and individual who took the report; date and time that the report was made; and name of district administrator who received a copy of the written report.

 The written record of the abuse report shall not be placed in the student’s educational record.
 A copy of the written report shall be retained by the employee making the report and a copy shall be provided to the designee that received the report.